 Work commenced to build the Esplanade, the Weighbridge and Commercial Buildings, Jersey's new centre of trade.
 The Pomme d’Or site was purchased by the Pellier family.
 Phillipe Pellier was a corn and flour merchant of high repute who owned several mills and a large store to the east of the current Café Bar.
 At the rear, in Wharf Street, stood Pelliers Livery Stables and a house which they rented to Mr. Dates, who ran “Dates Boarding House”.1802

 The Pelliers gave up the stables, demolished them and constructed a hotel: the Pomme d’Or Hotel was named after the well known cider produced at No. 4 Wharf Street.
-The hotel was run on continental lines under the supervision of Madame Boisnet, and soon won the patronage of the merchants along the Quay, the visiting captains and their officers.1837
+The hotel was run on continental lines under the supervision of Madame Boisnet, and soon won the patronage of the merchants along the Quay, and visiting military officers.1837

 Victor Hugo stayed in the hotel.1852

 A centenary banquet to commemorate the Battle of Jersey was held at the hotel.1881

 The corn and flour store was demolished after the death of Esther Le Boeuf, who had inherited the store from her husband Phillipe Pellier.
 Wiliam Pellier then inherited the property.